Diary of a Wimpy Kid (2021 film): Plot

 Later on, while playing the "Rumble Trike", Greg accidentally breaks Rowley's arm.
 Susan discovers this but chooses not to punish Greg any further.
 Instead, she encourages him do the right thing and be a good friend to Rowley.
 Greg instead tries to take advantage of Rowley's broken arm, only to get shunned further by the other students, who dote on Rowley and demonize Greg for breaking it in the first place.
-Greg attempts to take a different approach and become a cartoonist for the school paper; Rowley takes an interest in a scrapped idea of his, in which the punchline of every line is "Zoo-Wee Mama!", but Greg insists on a new one he drew, urging Rowley to make his own comic instead of working together.
+Greg attempts to take a different approach and become a cartoonist for the school paper; Rowley takes an interest in a scrapped idea of his, in which the punchline of every line is "Zoo-Wee Mama!", but Greg insists on a new one he drew, urging Rowley to make his original comic instead of working together.
 Greg's entry gets him accepted as the new cartoonist, but the librarian butchers his comic, making his classmates mock him.
 After Greg resigns from his position, Rowley's comic, which features the stolen phrase, gets accepted, causing the boys to argue and break their friendship.

 Rowley befriends another boy named Chirag Gupta and starts seeing him more often.
 In an attempt to get back at Rowley, Greg decides to hang out with Fregley, an incredibly strange and unpopular boy.
 Greg has a sleepover at his house but is immediately put off by his odd eccentricities.
 The next day, Greg and Rowley confront each other and are urged to fight by the other kids, only for the trio of teenagers to return to get revenge on the boys.
 The teenagers force Rowley to eat a piece of the cheese and are about to force Greg to do the same, but are stopped by Mr. Underwood, the school's gym coach.